|System Profile||AWT Swing Example.profile.xml|

 AWT / swing demo application

-The AWT/Swing sample application used in this walkthrough ships with the Java Development Kit (JDK).
+The AWT/Swing sample application used in this tutorial ships with the Java Development Kit (JDK).
 The sample application provides a good overview over most out of the box Swing user interface controls, but it lacks any business logic behind them.
 It's still a good example for configuring AppMon to start PurePaths on user interface actions.

 The sample application is located in your local %JDK_HOME%/demo/jfc/SwingSet2 folder.
 For example: